RytyB/HP-C1Pyr-PK-python/README.md

 <ul> Running requires python version 3.10 or compatible </ul>

 <ul>
-Can be installed from Pypi repository with pip
+Previous version of code can be installed from Pypi repository with pip
 <br> <i> pip install pkhpc1pyr </i>
 <br> The required dependencies can be found in the file requirements.txt and installed with the command
 <br> <i> pip install -r requirements.txt </i>